Arnold Snyder

 Snyder has reviewed books by numerous gambling authors including the first edition of "Blackjack Attack" by Don Schlesinger and "The Blackjack Life" by Nathaniel Tilton and has exposed numerous phony gambling systems.
 Snyder's recommendations on gambling books and systems can be found at his websites.

 Arnold Snyder is also known as an advocate for the rights of professional gamblers.
 His testimony in the Windsor, Ontario trial of blackjack team manager Tommy Hyland was instrumental in preserving the legal right to blackjack team play in Canadian and U.S. casinos.
 He has also testified as an expert witness in court cases involving the rights of blackjack hole-card players and dealer-tell players.

-Arnold Snyder also compiled a book, Radical Blackjack that was due for publication in 2011 but was never released.
+Arnold Snyder also compiled a book, Radical Blackjack that was due for publication in 2011 but was not released at that time.
 Snyder decided not to publish the book due to some of the discussed techniques still being actively used by professional players and as such not wishing to endanger the integrity of the plays.
+The book was, however, finally published on June 1, 2021.

+Snyder died on June 6, 2023 at age 75.